x42/003amdtp/README.md

 encoding used by the Digidesign(TM) 003R.
 Integration into the ALSA subsystem of Linux is currently being worked on.

-The code has been tested to work with 003R (rack mount).
-It is currently unknown if the same mechanism is used for other Digidesign devices.
+The code has been tested to work with 003R (rack mount) and should work with the 002 and 003 as well.
+Note that the devices only encode the playback (output).
+The `digi_decode` function is provided for self-test and academic purposes only.

 003amdtp is licensed in terms of the GNU General Public License Version 2 or later.